-Climate change is a real problem – and scientists agree that 2020 is the year to start making a difference before it’s too late.
+Climate change is a real problem – and scientists agree that 2021 is the year to start making a difference before it’s too late.
 With the dumpster fire that this last year was, making some positive changes for the New Year is a great way to start the new year off on the right foot while closing the door on 2020 for good.

 According to multiple environmental studies conducted by the United Nations, this decade is our last chance to reduce the damage we have done to the Earth through our global greenhouse gas emissions.
 Otherwise, we are going to see a drastic increase in global climate temperatures, which will cause more catastrophic weather events, including tornadoes, floods, and wildfires.